bntzio/wipe-modules/readme.md

   Example: wipe-modules ~/code 30

-  That will remove the node_modules of your code projects whose last modification date >= 30 days (inactive for 30 days or more)
+  That will remove the node_modules of your ~/code projects whose been inactive for 30 days or more.
 ```